Dave to tape a rare Friday Late Show episode

 Sept.
 12, 2008

 Amazon is taking orders for Late Show Fun Facts, a 240-page book to be released by Hyperion on September 23, 2008.
 The book is a compilation of the weekly "Fun Facts" from the Federal Bureau of Miscellaneous Information.
 Not sold yet?
-Well, right here's Dave promoting the book on September 24.
+Well, here's Dave promoting the book on September 24.

 Dave's in the Rolling Stone again.